OWASP/ASVS/CONTRIBUTING.md

 ### How to make changes to the bleeding edge during this period

 To help those who are using the "bleeding edge" version for their tests and in order to be able to track changes made during this period, we have prepared a set of labels to be used when making changes to the "bleeding edge" version during this time.
+The current bleeding edge working directory can be found here <https://github.com/OWASP/ASVS/tree/master/5.0/en>.

 ### Standard for changes